 Jobs involving computer use may pose ergonomic problems if they include one or more of these risk factors:

 - Repetition: doing the same motions over and over again, such as using the mouse

 - Awkward Body Postures: maintaining an unsupported fixed or awkward posture such as bending the wrist, reaching forward to type and use the mouse and sitting in an unbalanced manner.

 - Force: physical exertion or pressure applied to any part of the body while working, such as leaning on the wrist while maneuvering the mouse, tightly gripping the mouse and bracing the telephone handset between the neck and shoulder.

 - Contact Stress: pressure on soft tissues of the body, such as the wrist when leaning on the desk or the front edge of the desk.

 Not all musculoskeletal risk factors are work-related, including:

-- Certain medical conditions: rheumatoid arthritis, diabetes, obesity, pregnancy or menopause.
+- Certain medical conditions: rheumatoid arthritis, diabetes, pregnancy, or menopause.

 - Free time activities: hobbies or chores that involve repetitive motion, awkward postures, or force for extended periods of time.

 - What are the common symptoms of repetitive motion injuries?